How Post-Traumatic Stress Disorder (PTSD) Affects Relationships

 How does PTSD affect social relationships?

 The characteristic symptoms of PTSD end up causing a deep discomfort in the sufferer.
-In fact, it can alter every area of their daily life: work, study, health in general, enjoyment, and social relationships.
+In fact, it can alter every area of daily life: work, study, health in general, enjoyment, and social relationships.

 Difficulty setting boundaries